 What did the research find: does social capital have an influence on households' economy?
-To conduct statistical analysis of the gathered data on social capital, all but one study (Piazza-Georgi 2002) constructed indices by combining the different dimensions as proxies for social capital.
-To measure which part of social capital had the greatest influence, the indices were disaggregated and each dimension was used as a separate variable.
+To conduct statistical analysis of the gathered data on social capital, all but one study (Piazza-Georgi 2002) constructed indexes by combining the different dimensions as proxies for social capital.
+To measure which part of social capital had the greatest influence, the indexes were disaggregated and each dimension was used as a separate variable.
 As mentioned, Piazza-Georgi constructed an exploratory data analysis in his study of Soweto, and each dimension is analyzed descriptively.

 In his analysis of Indonesia, Grootaert (1999) finds that the number of memberships had a strong effect.
 For every additional membership, household expenditure per capita rose by 1.5 per cent.
 Similar findings were reached by Grootaert et al (2002), who report strong effects on household welfare coming from the number of memberships.
 This is supported by the study of Grootaert and Narayan (2000) on Bolivia.
-Especially significant was membership in agrarian syndicates, which gave an average 11.5 per cent higher household expenditure per capita, whereas membership in other associations gave 5.3 per cent higher expenditure.
+Especially significant was membership in agrarian syndicates, which was associated with an average of 11.5 per cent higher household expenditure per capita, whereas membership in other associations was associated with 5.3 per cent higher expenditure.